-4.1.4 Product terms and conditions keep up with environmental changes
+4.1.4 Product terms and conditions keep up with environmental changes?

-Under the Reference Product the insurer retains rights to alter all terms and conditions at least every 5 years to ensure that changes in environmental and other factors can be reflected in product design (see A.9).
+Under the Reference Product the insurer retains rights to alter substantive terms and conditions at least every five years to ensure that changes in environmental and other factors can be reflected in product design.
 Factors may include social inflation (e.g. societal expectations, attitude to mental health, lawyer involvement), regulatory change, medical advances, change in the structure of the economy (e.g. casualisation of the workforce) and shifting economic conditions (e.g. high to low inflation environment).

-Under the Reference Product, the insurer's intent is that the product would most likely not need to be changed.
-That is, the right to change product terms would not be used to experiment with unsustainable terms that are likely to be subsequently withdrawn.
+It is noted that implementing this feature may be challenging under the current legislative framework but it is a material risk management feature that should be discussed.
+If implemented then the right to change product terms should not be used to experiment with unsustainable terms that are likely to be subsequently withdrawn.